johnnvelo7/path_watcher/README.md

 ***TAKE NOTE:***

-This program currently works for Linux OS at the moment, but I'll update this for windows too soon.
+This program currently only works for Linux OS, but I'll add support for windows  soon.

 ## HOW TO USE: